Athens County Together (ACT)

 - a person affiliated with a school(employee, teacher, PTO Member, etc.)

 Once the team has identified members, it will complete and submit the Athens County Together Registration Form to the Athens County Planning Department.

-Practical Guides can be worked on individually, collectively as a team or both.
+Practical Guides are an optional tool for you to use to help guide your planning process.
+These can be worked on individually, collectively as a team, or both.
 Each team will decide what works best.
-The practical guide has exercises to complete which correspond with each online lesson.
-A completed practical guide, will outline project(s) from ideation to implementation plan development.
-The Team will submit one fully completed Team Guide as a funding request to the Athens County Planning Department.
+The practical guide has exercises to complete.
+A completed practical guide will outline project(s) from ideation to implementation plan development.

 Example models of team participation:

 - The team completes registration with the Athens County Planning Department.
 Each team member is provided an electronic copy of the Practical Guide.
 Each team member completes Lesson 1 (Building your Team) and Lesson 2 (Community Knowledge) prior to the team’s first meeting.
 Team members bring their guides (Lessons 1 & 2 complete) to the team meeting and collectively create the Team’s Guide, based on the information exchanged with team members.
 The team then agrees to complete lesson 3 individually and use a meeting to discuss and record information in the Team’s Guide at next month’s meeting.

 - Team completes registration with Athens County Planning Department.
 Each team member is provided an electronic copy of the Practical Guide.
 The Team agrees to meet the second Tuesday of each month and work through the Practical Guide as a group.
 The Team watches videos, takes the quiz, and completes Lesson 1 of the Team’s Master Guide as a group.